DeterminateSystems/nixos-amis/README.md

 ## Changelog

-# epoch-1 (beta)
+# epoch-1
-This is an initial, preview, beta version of Determinate AMIs.
+This is an initial version of Determinate AMIs.

 ## Terraform